-Mr. Grant was the first attorney to argue the provisions of the PSLRA allowing an institutional investor to be appointed as sole lead plaintiff and has served as lead counsel in seven of the ten largest settlements in the history of Delaware Chancery Court.
+Mr. Grant was the first attorney to argue the provisions of the PSLRA allowing an institutional investor to be appointed as sole lead plaintiff and has served as lead counsel in six of the seven largest settlements in the history of Delaware Chancery Court.

 Among his many accolades, Mr. Grant is consistently ranked in Band 1 of Chambers USA as a leading litigator for his work in Delaware Chancery and securities, regulatory and corporate governance litigation.
-For the past several years, he has been named to Best Lawyers, ranked as a leading lawyer by Legal 500, and selected for inclusion in Super Lawyers.
-Mr. Grant, who has also been recognized as one of the Top 500 Leading Lawyers in America by Lawdragon, is rated AV by Martindale-Hubbell, and is recognized by Benchmark Litigation as one of the Top 100 Trial Lawyers.
-Additionally, The National Law Journal has selected Grant & Eisenhofer to its 2014 inaugural list of "Elite Trial Lawyers: The 50 Leading Plaintiffs Firms in America."
+In the 2010 edition, it is noted that Mr. Grant "covers the full spectrum of personality, and is able to be everything to everyone in a very successful way."
+Mr. Grant, who has also been recognized as one of the Top 500 Leading Lawyers in America by Lawdragon, is rated AV by Martindale Hubbell.